emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-process.md

 ## Github
 - All edits must be done within each person's own branch - this also helps track who is contributing what to the project.
 - Once the feature, bug, or refactoring is done, a Pull Request is created.
-    - All pull requests will be reviewed and “signed off” by two members of the team - we need to ensure that it does not ever break the main branch.
+    - All pull requests will be reviewed and "signed off" by two members of the team - we need to ensure that it does not ever break the main branch.
     - The Pull Request needs to comply with the Definition of Done (see later) and should be linked to the corresponding work item.
 ## Kanban
 - We will use a Kanban board to show what we need to do, what is in progress, what is in the code review phase, and what is completed.
 - Work items in the Kanban board will be taken from the product backlog, which will be ordered from most to least urgent.
 - A work item must have a thorough description, time estimate, and criteria for acceptance before it is added to the Kanban board.
-- In order to move from the “Code Review” to the “Completed” section of the Kanban board, the code needs to be reviewed by at least two team members.
+- In order to move from the "Code Review" to the "Completed" section of the Kanban board, the code needs to be reviewed by at least two team members.
 This is when the Pull Request can be merged.

 # Process
 Our team agrees to follow a Kanban Agile approach for the project, which involves the following steps: